Women’s Development Program

 Making History: Competing Internationally in 2025

-This November, Canada’s Women’s Development Team will travel to Prague, Czechia, to compete at the RugbyMania tournament — becoming the first women’s team to participate in an international mixed-gender wheelchair rugby competition.
+In November 2025, Canada’s Women’s Development Team travelled to Prague, Czechia, to compete at the RugbyMania tournament — becoming the first women’s team to participate in an international mixed-gender wheelchair rugby competition.

 “Canada sending a women’s team to the Wheelchair Rugby Mania tournament in Prague, Czech Republic, is truly groundbreaking.
 While some teams have previously fielded all-women lineups during tournaments, and women-only competitions have taken place in recent years, this marks the first time in over 45 years of wheelchair rugby history that a women’s team will compete in an international mixed-gender tournament.